panel-attack/panel-attack/readme_stages.txt

 Note: inner folders are also supported.

 3. Create a folder with your stage.
-By default the name of the folder will be the id of your stage.
-This behavior is kinda unwanted though.
-Prefer the use of config.json below.
+The name of this folder is different from your stage id and is kinda meaningless (see config.json below).

 Note: while playing online, stages will be looked up by id, meaning you'll get to see your opponent's stages as long as you have one with the same id